super-matako/Hoshi/README.md

 ## Changelog (v1.1.0)

-### Moved to Tauri
+### Frontend Architecture Rebuild
-Changing framework from Electron to Tauri has many advantages.
+Removed all legacy frontend framework dependencies.
 * **Reduced filesize:** The application has now shrunk from **75.2 MB** down to **11.5 MB!**
 * **Truly portable .exe:** The application is a single, lightweight .exe that can be placed anywhere and be associated with .sgf files with no problems.
 * **Increased cross-platform compatibility:** This will help bring about Mac, Linux and mobile versions in the near future.